mehrdadep/golang-aws-challenge/README.md

 ok  	golang-aws-challenge/tests	1.046s
 ```
 #### Unit Test Coverage
-This is the result of the `go test ./... -cover coverpkg=main,functions` in the `golang-aws-challenge` folder. the average of these five numbers is **81.88%**
+This is the result of the `go test ./... -cover coverpkg=main,functions` in the `golang-aws-challenge` folder.
+The average of these five coverages is **81.88%**
 ```
 ok      golang-aws-challenge/addDevice  3.811s  coverage: 89.3% of statements
 ok      golang-aws-challenge/addModel   4.155s  coverage: 81.2% of statements